 Pros for Seniors:

-- Innerspring mattresses have a firm, supportive base which can make it easier to get into and out of bed at night
+- Innerspring mattresses typically have a reinforced perimeter, which increases the edge support of the mattress and makes it easier for seniors to get in and out of the bed.

 Cons for Seniors: